bwinkers/sharedchain/README.md

 Bitcoin Integration
 -------------------
-All payments in the SharedChain are made in BTC.
+Bitcoin can be used to pay for any transaction in the SharedChain.